chadrem/spinal_tap/README.md

 # SpinalTap

-Spinal tap lets you easily connect into running ruby processes such as daemons and cron scripts.
+Spinal tap lets you easily connect to running Ruby processes such as daemons and cron scripts.
+Once connected, you can execute arbitrary commands inside of your process.

 ## Installation